trstlabs/networks/testnet/intento-ics-test-1/README.md

 gaiad q provider consumer-opted-in-validators 4 --chain-id GAIA  --node https://provider-test-rpc.intento.zone/
 ```

-Once the opt-in is successful, you can proceed with setting up your node.
+Once the opt-in is successful, you should proceed with directly setting up your node.
+The chain may halt in case you are not active when the ICS validator set update happens.

 ---